MoeinSorkhei/Generative-Adverserial-Networks/README.md

 # Generative-Adverserial-Networks
-This repository contains code regarding my experiments with brilliant GANs.
+This repository contains code regarding my experiments with brilliant GANs (to be completed).